TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/04 - Numbers/Numbers 33/Numbers 33.16.md

 ---

-And they journeyed from the wilderness of Sinai, and encamped in Kibroth-hattaavah.
+They traveled from the wilderness of Sinai, and encamped in Kibroth Hattaavah.